Download Free Rose Background

 SUPPLIES:Download Rose Template

-Download the Ornate Vintage invitation in navy and save the file to your computer.
+Customize the Ornate Vintage invitation online and change the color, fonts and text.
+Save your changes before downloading on to your computer.

 Check and double check your spelling, dates and formatting.
 I recommend printing one copy, get another set of eyes on your invitation to check again for errors before committing to print them all.